This month in Servo: better floats, color-mix(), try job labels, and more!

 GitHub pull request label menu, with the new try job labels (T-full, T-linux-wpt-2013, T-linux-wpt-2020, T-macos, T-windows)

 You can now run try jobs by adding labels to your pull requests (@mrobinson, #30383, #30647, #30650, #30756).
 You can even add multiple labels!
 The old method, where you mention @bors-servo in a comment, has been removed (@mrobinson, #30712), making your pull requests less likely to get spammed with job failures when you post comments on them.
-For more details, see CONTRIBUTING.md.
+For more details, see Contributing to Servo.

 Stability